Ally Derks: IDFA

 Derks studied Dutch literature, film and theater at Utrecht University.

 In 1985, Ally Derks joined the team of Festikon, a festival of educational cinema founded by the Dutch Film Institute in 1961 and closed in 1987 due to the lack of interest of the audience.
 Menno van der Molen, Festikon's director, envisioned the new festival, entirely dedicated to documentaries, and invited Ally Derk to launch IDFA.

 Only in 2001, she installed 7 official ‘pre-selectors’, the Dutch film professionals, who evaluated the submissions and chose 500 that would qualify for further evaluation by Derks.
 By 2016, the team of ‘viewers’ had been expanded to 20.

 In 1998-2015, she also headed the IDFA Bertha Fund (formerly known as the Jan Vrijman Fund).

 Derks headed IDFA from 1988 until 2017, when she stepped down.
-For her tireless decades-long work in the industry, Derks was nicknamed ‘Madam IDFA’ and ‘the High Priestess of Documentaries’, her vision was the one that shaped IDFA's program and profile for 30 years.
-Under Derks, the festival grew from a niche event with 80 films in program and an audience of 3000 into a ten-day most influential doc cinema event in the world with annual attendance of more than 270,000.
+For her decades-long work in the industry, Derks was nicknamed ‘Madam IDFA’ and ‘the High Priestess of Documentaries.’
+She shaped IDFA's program and profile for 30 years.
+Under Derks, the festival grew from a niche event with 80 documentary films and an audience of 3000 into a ten-day cinema event with an annual attendance of more than 270,000.